GrayOrion/Starshine.ai/README.md

 Solid is meant to flood the chanmber with one solid color and give a consistant mood.

-@param color - a color as translated by as Neopixel strip from a R,G,B 0-255 values
+@param red - red levels 0-255

+@param green - green levels 0-255

+@param blue - blue levels 0-255

 @param delayLevel - the runtime of this function can be adjusted with this parameter.
                      valid values are integers between 0 (minimal time) to 10 (maximum time)